Go to Polygence Scholars page

 Abstract or project description

-This project examines a case study on euthanasia and the ethical debate surrounding it, drawing on philosophical theories of identity.
-The case study involves a patient with Alzheimer's, whose advance euthanasia directive (AED) was followed, although she expressed a change of heart after the onset of her condition.
-This creates an ethical dilemma regarding whether or not euthanasia can proceed as per an advance directive if the patient’s mind has changed, and whether or not the cognitive impairment caused by such a condition is sufficient argument for the patient’s wishes to be overruled.
-In this project, I will use theories of personal identity to discuss the validity of the AED, thereby evaluating the morality of the decision taken.
+This paper focuses on a case study involving Euthanasia and Assisted Suicide (EAS) and the resulting ethical debate, discussed through philosophical theories of identity.
+It involves a patient with Alzheimer’s disease whose Advance Euthanasia Directive (AED) was followed, although she expressed a change of heart after the onset of her condition.
+This creates an ethical dilemma regarding whether or not EAS can proceed as per an advance directive if the patient’s wishes have changed, and whether or not the cognitive impairment caused by such a condition is sufficient argument for the patient’s current wishes to be overruled.
+In this project, I will use the psychological continuity theory and animalism to discuss the validity of the AED, thereby evaluating the morality of this decision.